seblindfors/ConsolePort/README.md

   ConsolePort is not restricted to any one controller, however, it is somewhat restricted to conventional controller layouts.
 It requires a set of 14-15 buttons, which is what you'll find on any version of the PlayStation, Xbox or Logitech controllers.
-At the moment, the addon is being developed with a PS4 controller in mind and lacks a few options, such as changing the guide textures and button names.
 If you have a DS4 controller, the files provided in this git will save you the pain of mapping keys or setting up confusing third-party software.
 Download DS4Windows from http://ds4windows.com and simply drop the files into the same directory.
 Run DS4Windows.exe, connect your controller and jump into the game.

 <h2>3.
 Basic setup</h2>